sgm17/aml2025-group-27/PROBLEMSETTING.md

 A fully connected layer (MLP) maps this embedding to one of the three classes (CN, MCI, AD).

+### 3.5 Tuning the model
+We will perform a grid search over key hyperparameters using the validation set.
+Parameters to be tuned include the number of GAT layers, hidden dimensions, learning rate, etc. Due to time and resource constraints, we will restrict the search to a few reasonable combinations.

 ## 4. Evaluation
  The model will be evaluated using:
 - Accuracy